 Established in late 2017, MALINGKAT is an ode to the founder's paternal Tausug heritage and the beauty of Mindanao as reflected through its rich and diverse cultural practices and properties.

-We area social and cultural enterprise driven by our commitment to showcasing and promoting Philippine weaving traditions and indigenous textiles, with special focus on Mindanao, and the stories of the tribes and communities behind the loom.
+We area social and cultural enterprise driven by our commitment to showcasing and promoting Philippine weaving traditions, indigenous textiles, and handmade craft traditions, with special focus on Mindanao, and sharing the stories of the tribes and communities who made them.

-We advocate sustainable livelihood through our partnerships with weavers and artisans from Sulu, Basilan Island and Zamboanga City, Marawi City and Lanao del Sur, and Lake Sebu, South Cotabato in Mindanao; and Abra, Aurora, and Rizal provinces in Luzon.
+We advocate sustainable livelihood through our partnerships with weavers and artisans from Sulu, Basilan Island and Zamboanga City, Lanao del Sur, Maguindanao, and Lake Sebu, South Cotabato in Mindanao; and Marikina City, Abra, Albay, Aurora, Laguna, Quezon, and Rizal provinces in Luzon.

 We honor the hands and respect the traditions behind each creation as we bring a part of our exquisite weaving heritage from their loom to your home, one malingkat piece at a time.